vitessio/website/content/en/docs/reference/programs/vtctl/keyspaces.md

 * <code>&lt;keyspace/shard&gt;</code> &ndash; Required.
 The name of a sharded database that contains one or more tables as well as the shard associated with the command.
 The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <code>&lt;range start&gt;-&lt;range end&gt;</code>.
 * <code>&lt;served tablet type&gt;</code> &ndash; Required.
 The vttablet's role.
 Valid values are:

   * <code>backup</code> &ndash; A replicated copy of data that is offline to queries other than for backup purposes
   * <code>batch</code> &ndash; A replicated copy of data for OLAP load patterns (typically for MapReduce jobs)
   * <code>drained</code> &ndash; A tablet that is reserved for a background process.
 For example, a tablet used by a vtworker process, where the tablet is likely lagging in replication.
   * <code>experimental</code> &ndash; A replicated copy of data that is ready but not serving query traffic.
-The value indicates a special characteristic of the tablet that indicates the tablet should not be considered a potential master.
+The value indicates a special characteristic of the tablet that indicates the tablet should not be considered a potential primary.
 Vitess also does not worry about lag for experimental tablets when reparenting.
-    * <code>master</code> &ndash; A primary copy of data
+  * <code>primary</code> &ndash; A primary copy of data
+  * <code>master</code> &ndash; Deprecated, same as primary
   * <code>rdonly</code> &ndash; A replicated copy of data for OLAP load patterns
-    * <code>replica</code> &ndash; A replicated copy of data ready to be promoted to master
+  * <code>replica</code> &ndash; A replicated copy of data ready to be promoted to primary
   * <code>restore</code> &ndash; A tablet that is restoring from a snapshot.
 Typically, this happens at tablet startup, then it goes to its right state.
   * <code>spare</code> &ndash; A replicated copy of data that is ready but not serving query traffic.
-The data could be a potential master tablet.
+The data could be a potential primary tablet.

 #### Errors